Single nominator pool

-Single Nominator is a simple firewall TON smart contract that enables secure validation for TON blockchain via cold wallet.
-The contract is designed for TON validators that have enough self stake to validate by themselves without relying on third-party nominators stakes.
-The contract provides an alternative simplified implementation for the Nominator Pool smart contract that supports a Single Nominator only.
+The single nominator contract is a security-focused smart contract that lets validators securely stake Toncoins without needing other participants.
+Designed for validators with sufficient self-stake, it keeps signing keys separate from staked funds using a cold wallet for maximum security.
+The contract provides an alternative simplified implementation for the nominator pool smart contract that supports a single nominator only.
 The benefit of this implementation is that it's more secure since the attack surface is considerably smaller.
-This is due to massive reduction in complexity of Nominator Pool that has to support multiple third-party nominators.
+This is due to a massive reduction in the complexity of the nominator pool that has to support multiple third-party nominators.

 The go-to solution for validators

-This smart contract is intended to be the go-to solution for TON validators that have enough stake to validate by themselves.
-The other available alternatives are:
+This smart contract is the recommended solution for TON validators with a sufficient stake to validate independently.
+Other options include:

 Official code hash